prologin/concours-site/README.md

 ### Cloning

-Clone the website and, optionally, the other Prologin repositories needed for the different modules of the website:
+Clone the website and the other Prologin repositories needed for the different modules of the website:

 ```bash
 git clone git@github.com:prologin/site